Gregory Holman Bromley Way: Career

 He entered the army as an ensign in the 26th foot (Cameronians) in 1797.
 He was captured by French privateers when he was on his way to join his regiment in Canada, and was detained a prisoner in France for a year before he was exchanged.
 He was promoted to lieutenant in the 35th foot on 3 November 1799, and sailed with his regiment in the expedition under General Pigot on 28 March 1800 for the Mediterranean.
 Arriving at Malta in June, he took part in the siege of Valletta, which ended in the capitulation of the French on 5 September.
 He returned to England in 1802, and was promoted to be captain in the 35th foot on 13 August of that year.
 Shortly after that, he was placed on half-pay on reduction of that regiment.

 Way was brought in as captain of the 5th foot on 20 January 1803, and, after serving in the Channel Islands, embarked with his regiment in the expedition under Lord Cathcart for the liberation of Hanover in 1805; but the vessel in which he sailed was wrecked off the Texel, and he was taken prisoner by the Dutch.
 After his exchange he sailed at the end of October 1806 in the expedition under Major-general Robert Craufurd, originally destined for Chile, to Cape de Verde, St. Helena, and the Cape of Good Hope.
 In accordance with orders received there, the expedition sailed for the River Plate, arriving at Montevideo in the beginning of June 1807, where it joined the force under General John Whitelocke, of which Way was appointed assistant quartermaster-general.
 At the storming of Buenos Ayres, Way led the right wing of the infantry brigade.
 He returned to England after the capitulation.

 Way was promoted to major in the 29th Foot on 25 February 1808.
 He served under Sir Brent Spencer off Cadiz, and with him joined Sir Arthur Wellesley's army, landing in Mondego Bay, Portugal, on 3 August.
 He took part in the Battle of Roliça on 17 August, when, on gaining the plateau with a few men and officers of his regiment, he, when charged by the enemy, was rescued from the bayonet of a French grenadier by the humanity of General Brenier, and made a prisoner.
 He was exchanged in time to take part in the operations in Portugal when Sir Arthur Wellesley returned in April 1809.
-He commanded the light infantry of Brigadier-general R. Stewart's brigade, which led the advance of the British Army, and was present in the actions of the passage of the Vouga on 10 May and the heights of Grijon the following day, at the passage of the Douro and capture of Oporto on the 12th, and in the subsequent pursuit of Soult's army.
+He commanded the light infantry of Brigadier-general R. Stewart's brigade, which led the advance of the British Army, and was present in the actions of the passage of the Vouga on 10 May and the heights of Grijon the following day, at the passage of the Douro and capture of Porto on the 12th, and in the subsequent pursuit of Soult's army.